Mephisto04/hello-world/README.md

 Hi GitHub developers,

-I am new here and I expect to learn and collaborates with all of you.
+I am new here and I expect to learn and collaborate with all of you.